 Stiles: Okay, one question: what are you gonna do if the Alpha doesn't show up?

 Stiles: And what are you gonna do if he does show up?

-Sir Gawain from Arthurian mythology once held off a massive angry mob while using a chess board as a shield.
-Not to be outdone, the damsel he was protecting started chucking the pieces at the mob.
+- Sir Gawain from Arthurian mythology once held off a massive angry mob while using a chess board as a shield.
+Not to be outdone, the damsel he was protecting started chucking the pieces (which would have been made of carved stone) at the mob.
 She knocked a few people out before the whole affair was through.

 Commander Shepard: We fight, or we die.
 That's the plan.